dackroyd/todo-list/README.md

 Before the Session:

 * [Docker](https://www.docker.com/products/docker-desktop/) is installed and running
+* Golang v1.20 SDK is installed and working

 This project has been developed on macOS; while it is expected to work elsewhere, it has not been tested.